 In telecommunications, the trunk is a link to carry multiple signals simultaneously and providing network access between two points.
 It provides network access to many clients by sharing a set of lines or frequencies instead of providing them individually.

 This is similar to the structure of a tree with one trunk and many branches.
 Typically, trunks connect switching centres in a communications system.
 There are two types of trunks using a data network.

 - Trunks that carry data from multiple local area networks (LANs); or virtual LANs (VLANs) across a single interconnect between switches or routers, called a trunk port.

 - Trunks that combined multiple physical links to create a single higher-capacity, more reliable logical link, called port trunking.

 As we mention above that trunk is a point-to-point link between two network devices that carry data for more than one VLAN.
 A VLAN trunk extends VLANs to a whole network.

 Without VLAN trunks VLAN is not very useful.
-Trunks let all VLAN traffic to broadcast between different switches so that devices which are in the same VLAN; but connected to different switches, can communicate without a router.
+Trunks let all VLAN traffic broadcast between different switches so that devices that are in the same VLAN; but connected to different switches, can communicate without a router.

 In the figure, the links between both switches are configured to transmit traffic coming from VLANs 10; and 20 across the network.
 This network could not function without VLAN trunks.